OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `'Mammalia' SubClassOf 'Tetrapoda'`
 - `'Siluriformes' SubClassOf 'Teleostei'`
 - `(in_taxon some 'Teleostei') DisjointWith (in_taxon some 'Tetrapoda')`

+While we can now detect two of the unsatisfiable classes, sadly neither HermiT nor ELK yet finds 'whisker muscle in human' to be unsatisfiable, which requires handling the interaction of a "never" assertion with a property chain.
+If we were able to make `in_taxon` a functional property, HermiT should be able to detect the problem; but as we said before, OWL doesn't allow us to combine functional properties with property chains.
+The solution for HermiT also works for ELK (in combination with the extra disjointness we added in the previous case); we need to add even more generated disjointness axioms, one for each taxon, e.g.,:

+- `(in_taxon some Hominidae) DisjointWith (in_taxon some (not Hominidae))`

+We also need to add another axiom to each never_in_taxon assertion, e.g.,:

+- `in_taxon some (not 'Hominidae')`

+Now both HermiT and ELK can find 'whisker muscle in human' to be unsatisfiable.
+This is the explanation:

+- `'whisker muscle in human' EquivalentTo ('whisker muscle' and (in_taxon some 'Homo sapiens'))`
+- `'Homo sapiens' SubClassOf 'Hominidae'`
+- `'whisker muscle' SubClassOf (part_of some 'whisker')`
+- `'whisker' SubClassOf (in_taxon some ('not 'Hominidae'))`
+- `part_of o in_taxon SubPropertyOf in_taxon`
+- `(in_taxon some 'Hominidae') DisjointWith (in_taxon some (not 'Hominidae'))`

 ## How to add taxon restrictions: